Shedeservesthebest/Loan-Prediction-API/README.md

-# Fraud Detection Using Machine Learning
+# Loan Approval Prediction Using Machine Learning

 ## Project Overview
 This project focuses on detecting fraudulent activities using machine learning techniques.
 The primary objective is to build a predictive model that accurately identifies potential fraud cases based on various financial and transactional attributes.